NEWS

 Representative Image Source: Getty Images | Johnce

-Bloom revealed in a video that he got the idea of writing a letter to his future self, from a sixth-grade teacher.
+Bloom shared in a video that the idea of writing a letter to his future self came from a sixth-grade teacher who used to assign it.
 This teacher, he said, used to make them write such letters.
 Flash-forward to the end of December 2014, the idea again popped up in his mind, and he decided to write a letter.
 At this time, he was about to complete his graduation.
 Tipsily drunk and therefore emotional, he poured out his heart, writing all the things he wanted himself to be and have, in the future.
 After finishing the letter, he tucked it in an envelope and stowed it inside his safe.
 Ten years later, on January 1, 2024, he opened his safe, took out the letter, and read it while vlogging the entire scene.

 Representative Image Source: Getty Images | Fizkes